-- It's important to clean in the right location.
-If possible, clean your gear on-site at the end of your trip. - Carefully inspect yourself and your equipment at the end of your trip.
+- It is important to clean in the right location.
+If possible, clean your gear on-site at the end of your trip.

+- Carefully inspect yourself and your equipment at the end of your trip.
 Weed seeds will cling to most materials so be sure to carefully check everything for weed seeds.
 Do this before you leave a site and throw the seeds in the trash.
 Pay special attention to pant cuffs, shoes (including laces), and socks.
-Use a stiff brush, stick, or small screwdriver to help remove soils, seeds, plant parts, or invertebrates; use boot brushes and other removal devices when possible. - Do not clean clothing, footwear, or gear in or near waterways it may promote the spread of invasive species downstream. - Use a 70% alcohol solution to sanitize boots and equipment. - Don't let weeds hitchhike away from the site.
-If you are not able to clean before you leave the site, make sure to clean in a place where there is no possibility of anything getting away, and dispose of removed materials in the trash. - If you have parked or driven through weeds, wash your vehicle undercarriage as soon as possible after leaving a weedy area.
-If you know you have been in weeds, go straight to the car wash without any delay.
-As soon as you drive out of the weeds, you will begin spreading seeds.
+Use a stiff brush, stick, or small screwdriver to help remove soils, seeds, plant parts, or invertebrates; use boot brushes and other removal devices when possible.

+- Do not clean clothing, footwear, or gear in or near waterways - it may promote the spread of invasive species downstream.

+- Use a 70% alcohol solution to sanitize boots and equipment.

+- Don't let weeds hitchhike away from the site.
+If you are not able to clean before you leave the site, make sure to clean in a place where there is no possibility of anything getting away, and dispose of removed materials in the trash.

+- If you have parked or driven through weeds, wash your vehicle undercarriage as soon as possible after leaving a weedy area.
+Go straight to the car wash without any delay.
+As soon as you drive out of the weeds, the seeds will begin to spread.
 Make sure to spray the undercarriage of your vehicle with high pressure water to wash off any seeds.
 Only wash inside the car wash bay and never spray weed seeds outside the car wash bay.